 If any of the test cases passes the test, it signifies an error or bug in the source code

 Intended to check the combined working of different Units/Modules/Components of the application’s source code.

 Ensures that the modules that worked correctly independently are also working fine when combined.

 “The purpose of this type of testing is to expose any errors in the interaction of different units when associated together.”

 White box testing aims to scrutinize the source code of an application software comprehensively

 1. Code Coverage Analysis:-

-- Identifies areas of a program that are not yet tested by the set of test cases created and executed.
-After identifying these gaps, further test cases are created to test and verify the untried parts of the code.
+It identifies areas of a program that the set of test cases created and executed have not yet tested.
+After identifying these gaps, we create further test cases to test and verify the untried parts of the code.